abhicity/ABHI-DJANGO/Activity/readme.md

 ---

 ## 06-12-2022, Tuesday
-- Convert Binary to Hexadecimal and Decimal Number.
+- Convert Binary to Hexadecimal and Decimal Number. [open](./Dec/06-12-22-tue/conversion.md)
    - 1000101101
    - 0111001
    - 111001110000
 - Comparison table for Javascript and Python data types. [open](./Dec/06-12-22-tue/comparision.md)
 - Similarities in JavaScript and Python. [open](./Dec/06-12-22-tue/similarities.md)
 - 2 and 3 should be written in markdown.
 Convert the same to HTML, apply css using Materialize css and Bootstrap alternatively.
-The above example should be mobile friendly page,
+The above example should be mobile friendly page, [open materilize comparision](./Dec/06-12-22-tue/mc.html) / [open materilize similarities](./Dec/06-12-22-tue/ms.html)

 ---